cppitems/ex2.2/README.md

 As usual, you are provided with several tests, which should guide you through the exercise.
 Completing them in order will be the simplest approach:
 - TestA_ClassMembers.cpp
+- TestB_Vector.cpp
-- TestB_Vector.hpp
+- TestC_SpaceVector.cpp
-- TestC_List.cpp
+- TestD_List.cpp
-- TestD_Deque.cpp
+- TestE_Deque.cpp

 ## Benchmark